Mikhail Pervukhin: Ambassadorship to East Germany

 Following the failed bid to remove Khrushchev, Pervukhin was demoted to a non-voting member of the Presidium, and became the Soviet Union's ambassador to East Germany in 1958.
 As ambassador, Pervukhin observed that "the presence in Berlin of an open and essentially uncontrolled border between the socialist and capitalist worlds unwittingly prompts the population to make a comparison between both parts of the city, which unfortunately, does not always turn out in favor of the Democratic [East] Berlin".
 Pervukin remained wary, until its very creation, of establishing a sectorial barrier between East and West Berlin; he believed that creating a barrier would increase anti-Soviet sympathies not only in Berlin but in Germany as well.
 Instead, he proposed three options: 1) "introducing restrictive measures" for East Germans to enter both East Berlin and West Berlin; 2) strengthening the border security; 3) stopping the free movement between the two cities.
 However, he did admit that closing the borders was a possibility, claiming that if the political situation worsened, the East German regime and the Soviets would not have another option.

 Walter Ulbricht, the East German leader, invited Pervukhin to his summer house to discuss the East German immigration flow to West Germany.
 There Ulbricht told Pervukhin that if the Soviets did not react soon, East Germany would "collapse".
 Pervukhin discussed other problems as well, claiming that Ulbricht but also the East German leadership in general, were opposed to the Soviet Union's plan to improve relations with West Germany.
 When Khrushchev gave his approval to construct what would become the Berlin Wall, Pervukhin was the first to know.
 Ulbricht told Pervukhin of the need to create the East–West barrier at night, and he and Khrushchev would later agree to this.

 At the 22nd Party Congress in 1961, Pevurkhin lost his seat in the Central Committee.
-He was succeeded in his post as Soviet ambassador to East Germany by Peter Abrassimov at the end of 1962.
+He was succeeded in his post as Soviet ambassador to East Germany by Pyotr Abrasimov at the end of 1962.